Hi and welcome to Littlemoor Neighbourhood Policing Team (NPT).

-Through our engagements we are a victim focused team and work closely with partner agencies to help resolve the policing priorities of the local community.
-We work closely with the various housing associations who manage properties on the estate, as many of the complaints that we receive are best dealt with via a multi-agency response.
+We are a victim focussed team and work closely with partner agencies to help resolve the policing priorities of the local community.

 Meet your local officers